alexcowan/software-development-class/README.md

 I want to add, modify, code on my site so I can implement my user stories and wireframes. | For this go to the admin page on your WordPress instance, which will be [your site]/wp-admin.
 I want to notes on setting up WP Engine and Wordpress so I don't have to figure out everything from scratch. | Please see our handy WP Engine/WP Guide: <a href="https://docs.google.com/document/d/1DCRWmGeS8DNBBCql90xIQIkqEQuuwOCgBrbG8cgNI0A/" target="blank">WP Engine & WordPress Notes for Software Development Class</a>
 I want to post a question on Piazza so I can get help from my peers and the teaching team. | Please see our handy WP Engine/WP Guide: <a href="https://piazza.com/class/if6595ccwgg25e/" target="blank">Piazza Site for GBUS 8633</a>
+I want to review the Model View Controller (MVC) framework, so I have a generalized framework for thinking through software composition and structure. | Please see our handy tutorial: <a href="http://www.alexandercowan.com/mvc-model-view-controller-overview/" target="blank">Model View Controller Tutorial</a>

 <h2>Session 1: Kickoff & Intro to HTML+CSS<h2>
 <h3>Objective</h3>